pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/03-airgap-pixie.md

 - Ensure your cloud TLS certificates are for your new Pixie Cloud domain.
 - Ping the new Pixie Cloud address from the new cluster before deploying Pixie to make sure traffic is successfully reaching Pixie Cloud.

-Please refer the [Production Readiness](/installing-pixie/install-guides/production-readiness) guide for detailed instructions.
+Please refer to the [Production Readiness](/installing-pixie/install-guides/production-readiness) guide for detailed instructions.

 ## Get Help